-To apply for asylum, file Form I-589, Application for Asylum and for Withholding of Removal, with USCIS within one year of your last arrival in the United States (unless an exception applies).
-More information about how to file your application can be found in the instructions for Form I-589.
+To apply for asylum, you should file Form I-589, Application for Asylum and for Withholding of Removal, with USCIS within one year of your last arrival in the United States (unless you qualify for an exception to the one-year filing deadline).

 Do not submit a completed fingerprint card (FD-258) or fingerprint fee with your application.
 Your application will be accepted without the fingerprint card attached.

 Once USCIS has received the completed application, you will receive two notices:

-1. Acknowledgment of receipt of your application
+1. Acknowledgment of receipt of your application, and

-2. Notice to visit your nearest Application Support Center (ASC) for fingerprinting
+2. Notice to visit your nearest application support center (ASC) for fingerprinting.

-STEP THREE: USCIS Conducts Fingerprinting and Background/Security Checks
+STEP THREE: Fingerprinting and Background/Security Checks

-STEP FOUR: You Receive an Interview Notice
+STEP FOUR: Receive an Interview Notice